bob85670/HFT-Interview-Prep/README.md

   2. Will list other good books soon

   Doing:
-  1. BUILD BUILD BUILD, no better way to learn than to build you own projects focused on HFT i.e. Order Book implementaion.
+  1. BUILD BUILD BUILD, no better way to learn than to build you own projects focused on HFT i.e. Order Book implementaion, order managment system, you're own MM bot etc etc (will hopefully make my ones public for learning purposes).